 - social inclusion

 Different communities or populations have different experiences with the social determinants of mental health.
-The impact of these differences can be health inequities: entire communities with poorer health or mental health than the general population.
+The impact of these differences can lead to health inequities, where entire communities have poorer health or mental health than the general population.
+For Aboriginal populations in particular, a 2016 Statistics Canada report again confirmed that social determinants of health, specifically food security and housing, are significant factors for the mental health of First Nations living off-reserve.

 To learn more about health equity, visit the Equity page.